GeorgeLyon/Opaque/Readme.md

 ## Selection of cryptographic primitives

 While Opaque defines the methodology of authentication, it does not specify the specific cryptographic primitives to use.
-This implementation aims to provide a reasonable set of primitives to use, and configuration is not currently a non-goal.
+This implementation aims to provide a reasonable set of primitives to use, and configuration is currently a non-goal.

 ### Multiplicative Blinding versus Exponential Blinding